Preservation

 NARA’s 2022-2026 Digital Preservation Strategy guides its internal operations.
 It outlines the specific strategies that NARA will use in its digital preservation efforts and specifically addresses Infrastructure, Data Integrity, Format & Media Sustainability, Information Security, and Training.
 It applies to born-digital agency electronic records, digitized records from agencies, and NARA digitization for access and preservation reformatting.

 Electronic records collections require ongoing risk assessment and preservation planning.
-NARA has developed its Digital Preservation Framework for digital preservation risk assessment, and it is available for public comment, reuse, and adaptation.
+NARA has developed, and continues to update, its Digital Preservation Framework for digital preservation risk assessment.
+The Framework is available for public comment, reuse, and adaptation.

-PLEASE NOTE: The left-hand menu for the Digital Preservation pages differs from the rest of the Preservation pages and links to information devoted solely to digital preservation topics.
+PLEASE NOTE: The Digital Preservation left-menu pages differ from other Preservation pages.
+The links are solely devoted to digital preservation topics.

 Top